poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 [audience laughs, applauds]

-And that is not abberational.
+And that is not aberrational.
 It really is the central view of, certainly, American and British media stars, that when, especially people with medals on their chests, who are called generals, but also high-ranking officials in the government, make claims, that those